tackvector/nvim/README.md

 ## TODO:
     - [ ] research broken keymaps (can be found and tested in ../emaget/keymaps.lua)
     - [ ] Start creating and testing snippets to use.
-    - [ ] find out how to delete marks in harpoon

 ## *The short and sweet*
 My goals for this config were pretty straightforward: